xobust/Project-Broban/CONTRIBUTING.md

 Before implementing a new feature, create a new issue with the `feature` label and either `game` or `website` depending which is appropriate.

+Always git pull before committing to prevent an unnecessary commit for a merge after the commit.

 When implementing the feature, create a new _feature branch_ and work on that.

 Whenever you start working on something new, create a new branch and commit to that.